 If you would like to get the qualifications you need to train as a physiotherapist, you can choose to study A Levels or Foundation.

-To pursue a career in physiotherapy, you will need three good A Levels, including biology and/or physical education.
+To pursue a career in accounting, you will need three good A Levels – including mathematics.